smarthercules/Data-Analysis-for-Twitch-CDN/README.md

 The file of my thesis, including .pdf file and latex source file.

 ### ./Data:
 The .md file introduces the Twitch's dataset and data access.
-One need to follow the instruction to get the data.
+One need to follow the instruction in the folder to get the data.

 ### ./Program:
-The code I used in my thesis, including .ipynb file and code for the CJS model. iPython files (.ipynb): how to get the results of the corresponding chapter in my thesis.
+The code I used in my thesis, including .ipynb file and code for the CJS model.
+  (1) .ipynb files: How to generate the results of figures and tables in my thesis. \
+  To run the .ipynb files, one needs to install the Python and Jupyter Notebook and setup the environment.
+  The .ipynb files will use the .csv file in './Data' and the CJS model results in './Result'.
+  Thus, one needs to follow the instruction in './Data' to get the dataset in different regions, and then start to run the program.

-  ./ch5_CJS_Estimation_Error: code and script for runnung the CJS model with clustering results.
+  (2) ./ch5_CJS_Estimation_Error: code and script for runnung the CJS model with clustering results.
+    (2-1) ./ch5.1_Preliminaries: run the script in all 3 folder (no_clustering, k_means, mean_shift),
+    and to get the results (ex: p2_daily_plot_sample_hour_00.png and p2_est_result_sample_hour_06.txt) (2-2) ./ch5.2_Multiple_KMeans: Before running the script, put the files here to one folder in './Result' (ex: us_period_1).
+    Run the script 'run.sh', and the CJS results will show in the folder './p2_daily_plot' and './p2_est_result'

 ### ./Result:
 The CJS results of the experiment in my thesis.